-Chain link: SRAM Power Link (and similar designs by other brands).
-Makes removing and putting on your chain a breeze (for cleaning, lubrication or even untangling it from your frame when you drop your chain and it jams in your cranks).
+Reusable master chain link (several brands): Makes removing and putting on your chain a breeze (for cleaning, lubrication or even untangling it from your frame when you drop your chain and it jams in your cranks).
 You no longer need a chain-breaker tool.

 Frame pump: Topeak Road Morph – works like a mini floor pump.
 T-handle, fold-out foot-peg and thumb-lock head let you pump up to 100 psi (7 atm, 700 milliBar) without a struggle or risk of bending your Presta valve stem (also adapts to Schrader valves).
 It’s been called “the smug pump” by cyclists who don’t have one (and wish they did).
+I’ve been using mine since 2005.

 Bug bites and stings: Therapik is a 9v battery-powered device that uses scientifically proven infrared heat therapy to treat painful stings and itchy bug bites.
 I’ve been stung by bees often enough while biking to carry one with me.